slamora/brackets-wiki/Brackets-Smoke-Tests.md

 Smoke test steps
 ================

 1. Launch Brackets.
-Verify that the Brackets "Getting Started" folder is visible in the project panel and its index.html file is opened automatically.
+Verify that the Brackets "Getting Started" folder is visible in the project panel and its index.html file is opened automatically and there is a single pane showing in the main view.
 1. File > Open Folder and browse to the Brackets source folder.
 1. Click on the triangle next to the project name.
 The dropdown should show the "Open Folder..." option, then the "Getting Started" folder.
 1. From the Finder/Explorer, create a new folder called "watch".
 Observe that the new folder appears in the file tree in a closed state.